thindil/steamsky/bin/doc/CONTRIBUTING.md

 ## Bugs reporting

 Bugs and game crashes are not the only problems, but typos too.
-If you find any bugs in the game, please report it at <https://github.com/thindil/steamsky/issues>
+If you find any bugs in the game, please report it at options available at [contact page](https://www.laeran.pl/repositories/steamsky/wiki?name=Contact)
-or if you prefer, on mail <thindil@laeran.pl>

 ### Some general hints about reporting bugs

-* If you use Github issues, it is recommended to use the bug report template.
-  It contains advice for the desired information included in the report.
 * In the "Title" field try to write short but not a too vague description of the problem.
 Good example: "Game crashed when entering base".
 Bad example:
   "Game crashes often."